+Known as Rice Pan cakes, Appam is well known all over the world..
+Another sweet delicacy from Kerala is the steamed Vattayappam.
 Palappam is a popular breakfast in Kerala and now, preparing Appam is quite easy with this method.
-All you need is to soak raw rice for 3 – 4 hours in advance; Aval needs to be soaked only for 5 minutes.
+All you need is to soak raw rice for 4 – 5 hours in advance; Aval needs to be soaked only for 5 minutes.
 Fluffy, lacy Palappam with less hassle is what makes this recipe special.
 Pair it with Egg Roast, Egg Curry with Poatatoes, Veal stew, Mutton Stew, Vegetable stew, Nadan chicken curry or Beef curry and enjoy the best breakfast or dinner.
 Easy Palappam without coconut! !
 Enjoy!!

 Wash and soak raw rice for 4 hours or more.
 Soak Aval/ rice flakes in lukewarm water for 5 minutes, just before grinding.
 Grind the aval with rice, yeast, sugar and enough water till you get fine Appam batter.
 Mix again and keep it covered for 6 -8 hours for fermenting.

 Once it is fermented, add enough salt and mix.
 Heat Appam Kadai and pour one ladle full of batter.
 Swirl/rotate the pan to get the circular shape of Appam.
 Cook covered for two minutes on slow fire to get lacy Palappam.
 Enjoy with egg roast or stew.

 - Use thin flattened Aval.
 You can use white Aval or Red Aval.

 - I used Double Horse Red Aval for this recipe.
 You may use any good Rice flakes.

 - Make sure you use double measure of Rice for one measure of Avil.

 - Only luke warm water should be used.